ology/Creating-Rhythms/README.md

-    necka.pl    - Generate binary necklaces of length n with allowed parts pi. neckm.pl    - Generate all binary necklaces of length n with m ones. neck.pl     - Generate all binary necklaces of length n. partam.pl   - Generate all partitions of n with m parts form the set (p1 p2 ...). parta.pl    - Generate all partitions of n with allowed parts pi. partm.pl    - Generate all partitions of n into m parts. part.pl     - Generate all partitions of n.
+    necka.pl    - Generate binary necklaces of length n with allowed parts pi. neckm.pl    - Generate all binary necklaces of length n with m ones. neck.pl     - Generate all binary necklaces of length n. partam.pl   - Generate all partitions of n with m parts from the set (p1 p2 ...). parta.pl    - Generate all partitions of n with allowed parts pi. partm.pl    - Generate all partitions of n into m parts. part.pl     - Generate all partitions of n.